Wilzzu/CSDevAlerts/README.md

 ## Features

-- Sends a notification when a Valve developer starts CS:GO.
+- Sends a notification when a Valve developer starts playing CS:GO.
 - Displays the current map or their game status.
 - Shows more info such as gamemode, game version, mapgroup, app ID, and server info.
-- Randomizes developer names for privacy.
-- You can select the channel where the bot should post notifications.
+- Select the channel where the bot should post notifications.
 - Configure what events should trigger a notification.
+- Start/Stop receiving notifications at any time.
+- Developer names are randomized for privacy.

 ## Setup and Installation